- Pilgrimage to the holy birthplace of Buddha in Lumbini

 Day 6: Visit Tilaurakot

 The ruins of Tilaurakot are 24 kilometers west of Lumbini, and while they do not get as many visitors as Lumbini, they are equally interesting and as culturally important.
-The Tilaurakot ruins are believed to be the remains of the ancient city of Kapilvastu, the centre of the ancient Shakya kingdom, and the home of Buddha.
+The Tilaurakot ruins are believed to be the remains of the ancient city of Kapilvastu, the center of the ancient Shakya kingdom, and the home of Buddha.
 Archaeological excavations in 2000 unearthed remnants of pots and beads from Buddha’s time.

 Day 7: Overland to Pokhara, via Tansen

 On the journey to Pokhara, stop at Tansen, back in the hills.
-This town is famous for the Ranighat Palace, a late nineteenth century palace on the banks of the Kali Gandaki River.
+This town is famous for the Ranighat Palace, a late nineteenth-century palace on the banks of the Kali Gandaki River.
 Built by General Khadga Shamsher Rana in 1897 for his wife, he and his family were forced to flee Nepal for India just five years later, leaving the palace abandoned.
-Now the blue and white neoclassical structure has been somewhat restored, and is worth a detour on the way to Pokhara.
+Now the blue and white neoclassical structure has been somewhat restored and is worth a detour on the way to Pokhara.

-Arrive in Pokhara in the evening, and enjoy a lake-side dinner and drinks.
+Arrive in Pokhara in the evening, and enjoy a lakeside dinner and drinks.
 Pokhara offers some of the finest international cuisine in Nepal, and great happy-hour cocktail specials at the bars beside Phewa Lake.